yuling0113/Five-in-a-row/README.md

 The game will announce the winner once a player meets the win condition.

 Use the "Restart" button to swap players and restart the game.
+Besides. the distribution of the mines would be reproduced.

 ## Game Logic